datacamp/authoring/docs/courses/guides/exports.md

     In the final video of this chapter, let's look at what we learned.
     ```

-When you build the course and new scripts like this are added, the **Teach App ** will make a new commit that automatically adds x attributes to the scripts, behind the `---` lines.
+When you build the course and new scripts like this are added, the **Teach App ** will make a new commit that automatically adds video exercise keys to the scripts, behind the `---` lines.
+An example would be `--- video_exercise_key: abcdef123`.
 You shouldn't worry too much about this, it's added to have a more robust mapping between `VideoExercise` exercises in the chapter files and parts of the script markdown.

 This export also adds missing exercise keys in the script files, which are committed to the course repository.